kingsleybeagle/Pacific-Dataviz-Challenge/README.md

 As such, early iterations of this project included Streamlit apps, Piecewise Linear Regression, and comparisons of Pacific Island tourist initiatives against those from the Galapagos Islands.

 The more I engaged with Gemini, the more questions I had, and the more doubts I had.
 This resulted in too many hours of prompting and noting down ideas, and too little actual output (I spent more time optimising prompts, rather than actually producing dataviz).
 I therefore went back to basics and used pen and paper to sketch out the below (human generated) foundations from which the rest of my work was built.
-After completing this process everything from then on out felt productive and aligned to the project requirements, I spent the next week or two iterating on my submission.

-A key moment was when I decided to switch from the my sketched design (three page dashboard) to a long form style report.
-This achieved a final output that was less complex than I originally planned, while delivering a flow felt that felt more appropriate to the project context.
-The end result was a bespoke single page report designed for exploration which interactively took the user on a journey from observation to context to suggestions.

-I was very happy with how my report turned out, and I found that AI was most productive as a design aid when used to explore aesthetic changes.

 <br><br>
 <p align="center">